 Kate is feeling anxious because there are lots of changes in her life due to coronavirus.
-Kate has a job in a charity shop, but she hasn't been at work since the start of the virus.
-Her local club has been closed, so they have been doing video calls on the computer instead.
-This means that Kate can see her friends, but she finds it more difficult to talk on the computer.
+Kate has a job in a charity shop and there are lots of new rules for staff since lockdown.
+Her local club has opened but they are still doing video calls for some groups.
+Kate enjoys seeing her friends but finds it more difficult to talk on video.
 Kate is glad she can visit her parents again, but she worries that if they get ill she will have to stop her visits.